Updated November 2017

 A durable jacket has the potential to last you multiple seasons.
-Often times that means having to dish out extra money for better quality construction, but at least you'll know you are getting your monies worth.
-So what actually makes a jacket durable?
-To us, durability means that the jacket is able to handle what it is intended to do, plus some, with quality construction that will last for years to come.
+Often that means having to dish out extra money for better quality construction, but at least you'll know you are getting your monies worth.
+So what makes a jacket durable?
+To us, durability means that the jacket can handle what it is intended to do, plus some, with quality construction that will last for years to come.
 We tested jackets that had soft, polyester or nylon DWR shells, as well as thick, burly two-layer waterproof fabrics.
 Obviously, in most cases, the heavy duty waterproof fabric is going to be more durable and will protect against snags and tears more than the DWR shells.
 If you are someone that plans on adventuring to new levels in their winter jacket, a heavy duty durable coat will be right up your alley.

 The equivalent of snow bunny armor, the Canada Goose Kensington

 is highly durable and attractive and is the only jacket to score a perfect 10 out of 10 in the durability metric.
 The water-resistant polyester fabric almost feels impenetrable to snags and tears.
-The lack of stitching on the outer shell helps make this jacket more durable and we feel as though this jacket will last you for years to come.
+The lack of stitching on the outer shell helps make this jacket more durable, and we feel as though this model will last you for years to come.
 In fact, we'd venture to say it's a solid investment.

 The features on this jacket are intended to last you many winters to come.
 A heavy duty double-sided main zipper is covered by a storm flap and offers extra protection from wind and precipitation.
 There are military grade buttons on the pockets, as well as on the storm flap.
 No details are left out on this jacket.

-We loved the Patagonia Tres Down Parka
+We loved the Patagonia Tres 3-in-1 Parka

-; however, when we were zipping the outer shell into the down layer, the down kept getting caught in the zipper, and we really had to take our time.
+; however, when we were zipping the outer shell into the down layer, the down kept getting caught in the zipper, and we had to take our time.
 There's potential to snag the down on the zipper, compromising the down layer.
 Fortunately, if you take your time, you can avoid this issue.
 The two-layer waterproof fabric on the outer shell is what makes this jacket very durable.
 Patagonia's signature H2No breathable, waterproof, and stretchy fabric seems almost impenetrable and doesn't have much exterior stitching; because of this, we don't see much room for snags occurring.
-We tested this jacket in the shower and the outer shell did a stand-up job repelling water, earning it a near perfect 9 out of 10.
+We tested this jacket in the shower, and the outer shell did a stand-up job repelling water, earning it a near perfect 9 out of 10.

 We noticed minimal down feathers escaping from the Patagonia Downtown Parka